-Updated as of Sep 7, 2021
+Updated as of September 2022

-1. Submit Proof of Your Prior Vaccination Or Apply for an Exemption
+1. Submit Proof of Your Prior Vaccination or Apply for an Exemption

 Become a One Medical member using your NetID email address so you can schedule testing and receive test results.
 If you have already registered, you do not need to re-register.
 You do not need to download the One Medical app to register.